vivid-planet/munin-php-apc/README.md

   - `php_apc_user_entries`
   - `php_apc_user_rates`

-Each required graph should be added to the plugins directory, usually found in:
+Each required graph should be added to the plugins directory, usually found in `/etc/munin/plugins/`.

-    /etc/munin/plugins/

-The common approach is to copy the file `apc_php_` to the directory `/usr/share/munin/plugins/` and the add a symbolic link to it from `/etc/munin/plugins/`
+The common approach is to copy the file `apc_php_` to the directory `/usr/share/munin/plugins/` and then add a symbolic link to it from `/etc/munin/plugins/`.

 For example: